openoms/raspiblitz-extras/README.md

 `$ wget https://raw.githubusercontent.com/openoms/raspiblitz-extras/master/config.scripts/bitcoin.update.sh && bash bitcoin.update.sh`

 * Not compatible with LND under v0.8.1, update LND first with the script above.

+### Connect Fully Noded

+* Update the scripts and use the Tor menu.
+* Will activate the bitcoind wallet and txindex too.
+* More info and discussion: https://github.com/rootzoll/raspiblitz/issues/858